 - placing and removing freezes on your credit profiles

 - purchasing credit monitoring services

 If you are claiming 10 hours or less, you only need to describe the activity that you engaged in and each time that you did so.
-If you are claiming more than 10 hours in total, you must supply documentation which shows actual adverse action as a result of the data breach.
-That includes identity theft, fraud or some other misuse of your personal information.
+If you are claiming more than 10 hours in total, you must supply documentation that shows actual adverse action as a result of the data breach.
+That includes identity theft, fraud, or some other misuse of your personal information.